thomascjw30/Operationalizing-ML-Pipeline/README.md

 This project is part of the Machine Learning Engineer with Azure Nanodegree program.
 This is project #2 and I am tasked to use Azure & Python SDK & Swagger to create a model (using AutoML), select best model, deploy best model via an endpoint, publish the endpoint and finally consume it via HTTP API.

+I am utilizing bank marketing data (provided by Udacity) to create a classification model.
+Ultimate goal, is to have this model predict whether a customer will subscribe to a banking product.

 ## Architectural Diagram
 <img src="https://github.com/thomascjw30/operationalizing-ml-pipeline/blob/main/Screenshots/Untitled.png">